tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_17/puzzle_17.md

 ## Code to complete

-To complete this puzzle, you only need to fill one line to call the `conv1d_kernel`:
+To complete this puzzle, you only need to fill one line in `conv1d.mojo` to call the `conv1d_kernel`:

 ```mojo
 {{#include ../../../problems/p17/op/conv1d.mojo:conv1d_custom_op}}